 Augusta University's Medical College of Georgia aims to create more of those “magic moments” through the recently launched Discovery Institutes initiative, a multi-million dollar program to speed the process of turning research breakthroughs into medical treatments.

-There are six institutes in all.
-Five will address specific health issues facing Georgians and are in line with the Medical College of Georgia’s thematic research priorities: Brain & Behavior, Diabetes & Obesity, Immunologic, Vision Science and Cardiovascular.
-They will operate under a formal structure that encourages researchers and clinicians to collaborate on translational research.
-A sixth institute, the Education Discovery Institute, will use the same research-focused, multidisciplinary approach to improving medical education.
+There are two institutes.
+One addresses specific health issues facing Georgians and is line with the Medical College of Georgia’s thematic research priorities: Vision Science.
+It operates under a formal structure that encourages researchers and clinicians to collaborate on translational research.
+Another, the Education Discovery Institute, will use the same research-focused, multidisciplinary approach to improving medical education.